jumaHarun/hometown/README.md

-# hometown
+# Lamu | Hometown

- Scrimba Hometown Solo Project
+This is a solution to the Scrimba Hometown Solo Project